Faithlife/FaithlifeUtility/docs/Faithlife.Utility/EnumerableUtility/AsSet.md

 ## Remarks

-Unlike the [`ToSet`](ToSet.md) method, if the original IEnumerable is a HashSet it will be returned as such (rather than copying to a new HashSet).
+Unlike the ToHashSet method, if the original IEnumerable is an ISet{T} it will be returned as such (rather than copying to a new HashSet).

 ## See Also